Propose a Workshop or Tutorial

 - Promote and facilitate the participation of individuals of all genders, nationalities and ages to co-create together,

 - Exchange and adapt good practice examples across different contexts,

 We invite proposals for technical workshops or tutorials on any topics related to computer science research and practice.
 Each workshop or tutorial can be offered in either a long (3 hours) or a short (1.5 hours) format and be delivered in English language.
-While workshops are having some hands-on interactive element, tutorials are usually more frontal (lecture by the presenter).
+While workshops are having some hands-on interactive elements, tutorials are usually more frontal (lecture by the presenters).